 Translation & Adaptation

-HBS programs have been translated into more than 25 languages; however, translations in a given language may be available for all programs.
-For example, a translation may be available HBB, but not available for ECEB or ECSB.
+HBS programs have been translated into more than 25 languages; however, translations in a given language may not be available for all programs.
+For example, a translation may be available for HBB, but not available for ECEB or ECSB.
 For all available translations of HBS materials please visit AAP International Resources, where you can download all HBS learning materials.

 If you do not find what you need, we will do our best to accommodate your request to conduct your own translation, provided you follow the process as outlined.
 Permission is granted free of charge if materials are to be used for resource-limited countries.

 Please visit the AAP International Resources page to access the HBS modules and languages that are available for free download.